1. Start with a template

 Open ArcGIS Experience Builder and sign in with an ArcGIS organizational account with privileges to create content.
 Click Create new and review the templates available on all the tabs.
 Point to each for a short description or click the Preview button to see if the template meets your needs.
 Choose from single-page and multipage templates with full-screen and scrolling page layouts.
 Once you've decided which template to use, return to the Select a template window, and click Create on the respective card.
 You can add or remove pages as you configure the web experience.

-You can also access Experience Builder from the app launcher in ArcGIS Online.
+You can also access Experience Builder from the app launcher in your portal.

 2. Choose a theme